PrunaAI/awesome-ai-efficiency/README.md

 - **2 nuclear plants**: Number of nuclear plants to constantly work ot generate enough energy if 80M people generate 5 pages per day ([Source](https://huggingface.co/spaces/genai-impact/ecologits-calculator), 2025)
 - **1 smartphone charge**: Amount of energy required to AI generate a couple of images or run a few thousands inference with an LLM ([Source](https://arxiv.org/pdf/2311.16863), 2024)
 - **>10s**: Time requried to generate 1 HD image with Flux on H100 or to generate 100 tokens with Llama 3 on T4 ([Source](https://flux-pruna-benchmark.vercel.app/) and [Source](https://huggingface.co/spaces/optimum/llm-perf-leaderboard), 2024)
+- **7-10 smartphone charges**: Amount of energy required to AI generate one video with Wan 2.1 ([Source](https://huggingface.co/blog/jdelavande/text-to-video-energy-cost))
 - **61,848.0x**: Difference between the highest and lowest energy use in energy leaderboard for AI models ([Source](https://huggingface.co/spaces/AIEnergyScore/Leaderboard), 2025).
 - **1,300MWh**: GPT-3, for example, is estimated to use just under 1,300 megawatt hours (MWh) of electricity; about as much power as consumed annually by 130 US homes ([Source](https://www.theverge.com/24066646/ai-electricity-energy-watts-generative-consumption), 2024)
 - **800M users/week**: Amount of users using ChatGPT per week in 2025 ([Source](https://bettertech.blog/2025/04/19/ais-impacts-how-to-limit-them-and-why/))
 - **1B messages/day**: Amount of ChatGPT queries per day in 2025 ([Source](https://bettertech.blog/2025/04/19/ais-impacts-how-to-limit-them-and-why/))
 - **+160%**: Expected increase of data center power consumption by 2030 ([Source](https://bettertech.blog/2025/04/19/ais-impacts-how-to-limit-them-and-why/))
+- **x3.8**: Hardware acceleration (GPU/TPU) reduces energy consumption by a factor of 3.8 compared with the CPU, for the same task, but also reduces response time by up to 39% ([Source](https://greenspector.com/en/the-environmental-impact-of-local-text-ai/))
+- **x18**:The carbon footprint of a task can vary by a factor of 18 depending on the model, framework and backend used ([Source](https://greenspector.com/en/the-environmental-impact-of-local-text-ai/))

 ---